-Rumination is a dangerous habit that has been linked to serious psychological conditions such as depression, obsessive compulsive disorder and acute anxiety.
+Rumination is a dangerous habit that has been linked to serious psychological conditions such as depression, obsessive compulsive disorder (OCD) and acute anxiety.
 But it's never to late to break away from this damaging (and common) habit and take control of your thinking patterns.
-Indeed, there are ways you can stop ruminating and restore your well-being, peace of mind, and happiness.
+Indeed, there are ways to stop ruminating and restore your well-being, peace of mind and happiness.

-For most of us, it's completely normal to replay or go over past events in an attempt to understand where we went wrong: the lessons we can learn from past mistakes.
-However, when taken to the extreme, this behaviour can lead to rumination, which is the compulsive dwelling on the negative aspects of one's past or future.
+When taken to the extreme, this leads to rumination, which is the compulsive overthinking or dwelling on the negative aspects of one's past or future.
 This type of over-thinking is associated with obsessive tendencies and has very elevated cognitive and emotional costs.

 For instance, psychological research has shown that there's a link between rumination and negative psychological states, like anxiety and depression.
 Sooner or later, ruminators fall into an obsessive cycle of negative thoughts, which in turn lead to feelings on helplessness, guilt, anger, or regret, as well as to heightened stress and anxiety levels.

 A link between rumination and depression has also been suggested: a study in the US found that ruminators were more likely to become and remain clinically depressed after traumatic life events, such as the loss of a loved one.
 So, it appears that rumination and depressive states reinforce each other.
 In fact, they can send individuals into a spiral of uncontrolled negativity.

 In clinical psychology, rumination or brooding is classified as an element of OCD (obsessive compulsive disorder).
 The intrusive and distressing thoughts brought about by rumination soon become impossible to stop.
 It's precisely this loss of control over one's thoughts that has led many psychologists to make a connection between this condition and OCD.